PaddlePaddle/PARL/benchmark/torch/ppo/README.md

 ### Local Training:

 ```
-# To train an agent for continuous action game (Mujoco: HalfCheetah-v2 by default)
+# To train an agent for discrete action game (Atari: PongNoFrameskip-v4 by default)
 python train.py

-# To train an agent for discrete action game (Atari)
+# To train an agent for continuous action game (Mujoco)
-python train.py --env 'BreakoutNoFrameskip-v4' --env_num 8 --continuous_action False
+python train.py --env 'HalfCheetah-v2' --continuous_action

-# For more customized arguments
-# python train.py --help
 ```

 ### Distributed Training
 Accelerate training process when `env_num > 1`.
-At first, we can start a local cluster with 5 CPUs:
+At first, we can start a local cluster with 8 CPUs:

 ```
 xparl start --port 8010 --cpu_num 8